sc0ttj/Project/README.md

 * The static page is in `src/app/`, and the CMS is in `src/cms`
 * The static page and its assets are built to `www/`
 * The CMS is built to `www/cms/`
-* The static page is blank by default, and you use the CMS to update the page.

 -------------